tildahh/MLBankMarketingAnalysis/README.md

 The best performance metrics of these models will be Precision since it's a highly imbalanced dataset and it will give us the best result for the customers that will subscribe.

-The data is related with direct marketing campaigns of a Portuguese banking institution, found at the [[UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/222/bank+marketing)].
-The marketing campaigns were based on phone calls and we will build a model that predict how likely clients will subscribe to a bank term deposit.
-More information on the original study can be found [here](https://github.com/tildahh/MLBankMarketingAnalysis/blob/main/CRISP-DM-BANK.pdf)

 ### Business Problem

 The primary business problem is to improve the efficiency of the bank's marketing campaigns by accurately predicting which customers will subscribe to a term deposit.
 This will enable the bank to: